 While George Clooney may not be available for your auction, you don’t need that lavish of connections.
 Instead, just focus on a unique angle to attract attendees and valuable items guests will want to bid on.

 Instead of a traditional 5K, consider starting a motorcycle ride.
-Every year, Alzheimer’s San Diego teams up with local motorcyclists and hosts a ride.
+Every year, Alzheimer’s San Diego teams up with local motorcyclists and hosts a ride called Rides4ALZ.
 Using Neon Fundraise, Alzheimer’s San Diego has each rider create their own peer-to-peer fundraising page where their friends and family can donate.

-This is a unique way to switch up the more common peer-to-peer fundraising event offerings.
-Instead of the standard 5K or walk for a cure, a motorcycle ride brings something new and exciting.
+This is a unique way to switch up your peer-to-peer fundraising event strategy.
+Instead of something more standard like a 5K, a motorcycle ride brings something new and exciting.

 Build in time for your team to reach out to local groups to gauge interest in participating.
 As you’re getting started, reach out to your employees, supporters, and board members to ask if anyone has any ties to local cycling or motorcycle communities.
 This can help kickstart your outreach because you’ll have an invested supporter willing to make introductions.